 See the Market Square of Podgórze: the heart of Podgórze and the pride of its...

 The magic of Christmas requires a perfect setting, and this year it comes from the Christmas Fair of Unique Items.
-On 31 November and 1 December, the Podgórski Market Square hosts over forty exhibitors presenting their wares.
+On 27th and 28th November, the Podgórski Square hosts over forty exhibitors presenting their wares.
 The rich assortment of merchandise includes Christmas decorations, jewellery, bags for all occasions, natural cosmetics, ceramics, honey, books, board games and toys made of wood, felt and cotton.
 The exhibitors will be delighted to answer any questions about their craft, and some even hold live demonstrations of their skill such as making jewellery and carving chess pieces out of wood.
 The programme also includes workshops in crafting Christmas decorations and creative and scientific displays and experiments.

-The atmosphere is made all the more festive by myriad concerts and performances, a food zone, an original Victorian carousel taking riders on a magical journey to century-old Christmas fairs, and of course the all-important visit from Santa Claus!
+The atmosphere is made all the more festive by an original Victorian carousel taking riders on a magical journey to century-old Christmas fairs, and of course the all-important visit from Santa Claus!

 Podgórze Market Square